nimbella/demo-projects/qrcode/README.md

 The *package.json* file in the *qr* directory triggers an automatic build of the action when the *qr.js* file is modified.
 For more information about builds, see the [section on incorporating build steps in the Nimbella Command Line Tool document](https://nimbella.io/downloads/nim/nim.html#incorporating-build-steps-for-actions-and-web-content).

 ### Deploy this project to the Nimbella Cloud
-If you have the [Nimbella command line tool called `nim`](https://nimbella.io/downloads/nim/nim.html#install-the-nimbella-command-line-tool-nim) installed, you can deploy this project directly from GitHub, either online or from the local repository  cloned to your  disk.
+If you have the [Nimbella command line tool called `nim`](https://nimbella.io/downloads/nim/nim.html#install-the-nimbella-command-line-tool-nim) installed, you can deploy this project directly from GitHub.
+Or, you can clone this repository and deploy from the clone.

-- Run the following command in your terminal:
+- To deploy from GitHub

+  `nim project deploy github:nimbella/demo-projects/qrcode`

+- If you have cloned the repository

    `nim project deploy /path/to/qrcode`

 The output of this command will include a link to where the application is running in the cloud.